Jorge Martín: Red Bull KTM Ajo (2019–2020)

 As champion, Martín moved up a category for the 2019 Moto2 World Championship, riding for the Red Bull KTM Ajo Motorsport team.
 He collected a third place in Japan, and a second place in Australia, ending the season in 11th place with 94 points.

 2020

-In 2020, Jorge Martín continued with the Ajo team, which transitioned to using Kalex bikes that season.
+In 2020, Martín continued with the Ajo team, which transitioned to using Kalex bikes that season.
 He had a strong start, securing pole position and finishing third at Jerez.
 Martín claimed his first Moto2 victory at the Austrian Grand Prix and followed it with a second-place finish at the Styrian Grand Prix the next weekend.
 However, on 10 September 2020, Martín tested positive for COVID-19, forcing him to miss the next two rounds at Rimini and Misano.
 After recovering, he concluded the season on a high note with a third-place finish in Aragón, a second place in the first Valencian race, and a victory in the second Valencian race.
-Martín achieved six podium finishes—two each in first, second, and third places—along with one pole position and 160 points, ultimately ranking 5th in the championship standings.
+Martín achieved six podium finishes—two each in first, second, and third places—along with one pole position and 160 points, ultimately ranking fifth in the championship standings.